zouzhekang/YJYpaper/README.md

 >![j](./pic/hx.png)

-11. Many citations in the reference list are hard to find in the paper text.
+11. Many citations in the reference list are hard to find in the thesis text.

 For example, the papers cited in section 1.2.2 on pages 9-10, most cannot be found in the reference list.